 In this part you will get information about entering and the studio space.

 Studio’s interior design varies depending on the nature of our shoot.
-There’s always a couch, a couple of arm chairs and other kinds of seats, and a bed in the other room.
+There’s always a couch and other kinds of seats.
 It’s minimalistic, but there are our personal belongings, like a working table and bookshelves.
 In addition there might be some kind of background for the photos.
 Almost every piece of furniture is moved during the photoshoot, by the photographer.
 We will show you where you can put your belongings.
 There’s always water available in the studio (a glass and a carafe).
 If you prefer a posline cup, let us know.

 Photoshoot and sensory stimuli